hernanmd/pi/README.md

 Pharo Install - A tool for installing [Pharo Smalltalk](https://www.pharo.org) packages.

 PI is a MIT-pip-like command line application installer for Pharo Smalltalk.
-Copy & pasting install scripts found in forums or the web is an easy method, but it’s also time consuming because of the manual interaction, and hard to make the process reproducible.
+PI helps you get Pharo and the libraries you need with minimal effort.
+Copying & pasting install scripts found in forums or the web is an easy method, but it’s also time consuming because of the manual interaction, and hard to make the process reproducible.

 PI turns copy & paste Smalltalk (Metacello Configurations) install scripts into bash one-liners which works on Unix/Linux, MacOS and Windows (MinGW64/MSYS).
 PI automatically tries to download necessary dependencies for parsing both